nathanburugu/nathanburugu/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Node.js, Next JS and Vue
-- 🌱 I’m currently learning Node.js, Next.js and flutter📱
+- 🌱 I’m currently learning Node.js, Next.js,flutter📱, Vue and Typescript
-- 👯 I’m looking to collaborate on all javascript projects
+- 👯 I’m looking to collaborate on all javascript projects mostly next.js
 - 🤔 I’m looking for help with vue.js and Typescript
 - 💬 Ask me about Vanilla JavaScript, React, node, express and typescript
 - 📫 How to reach me: 0704596380